karrick/gorill/README.md

 If a program has an `io.Reader` but requires an `io.ReadCloser`, the program can imbue the `io.Reader` with a no-op `Close` method.
 The resultant structure can be used anywhere an `io.ReadCloser` is required.
-The Go standard library provides this by calling the `ioutil.NopCloser(io.Reader) io.ReadCloser` function.
-It is also provided by this library for symmetry with the `NopCloseWriter` call above.
+The Go standard library provides this exact functionality by the `ioutil.NopCloser(io.Reader) io.ReadCloser` function.
+It is also provided by this library for symmetry with the `gorill.NopCloseWriter` call above.

 ```Go
     iorc := gorill.NopCloseReader(ior)